skrub-data/skrub/doc/development/testing.rst

 skrub's test suite must verify that every dataframe-aware feature works correctly for all supported backends and dtype configurations.
-Writing the same test three times would be tedious and error-prone, so the suite provides a parametrised fixture, ``df_module``, that multiplies a single test across all configurations automatically.
+Writing the same test multiple times would be tedious and error-prone, so the suite provides a parametrised fixture, ``df_module``, that multiplies a single test across all configurations automatically.